Rangga056/eclipse-summit/README.md

 ## Eclipse Summit

 Eclipse Summit is an advanced event management web application that empowers users to seamlessly organize and participate in events.
-Whether you're planning an event or looking to attend, Eclipse Summit provides a user-friendly experience for creating events, managing details, and purchasing tickets.
+Whether you're planning an event or looking to attend, Eclipse Summit provides a user-friendly experience for creating events, managing details, and purchasing tickets. [click here](https://eclipse-summit.vercel.app/) to visit eclipse summit

 ## Project Screen Shot(s)